raysan5/raylib/README.md

 New materials system: now raylib supports standard material properties for 3D models, including diffuse-ambient-specular colors and diffuse-normal-specular textures.
 Just assign values to standard material and everything is processed internally.

-New lighting system: added support for up to 8 configurable lights and 3 light types: **point light**, **directional light** and **spot light**.
+New lighting system: added support for up to 8 configurable lights and 3 light types: **point**, **directional** and **spot** lights.
 Just create a light, configure its parameters and raylib manages render internally for every 3d object using standard material.

 Complete gamepad support on Raspberry Pi: Gamepad system has been completely redesigned.
 Now multiple gamepads can be easily configured and used; gamepad data is read and processed in raw mode in a second thread.